alejandrodevs/mass_insert/README.md

 **Primary key**

 By default primary key is ignored.
-If you wish primary key doesn't be ignored you need to pass the primary key option on true.
+If you wish primary key doesn't be ignored you need to pass the `primary_key` option on true.
 Example...

     User.mass_insert(values, :primary_key => true)

+**Each slice**

+Due you can get a database timeout error you can specify that the insertion will be in batches.
+You need to pass the `each_slice` option with the records per batch.
+Example...

+    User.mass_insert(values, :each_slice => 10000)

 ## Contributing